burtonsamograd/sigil/README.md

 Installation:

+You can 'npm install sigil' locally into node_modules; the -g option doesn't work yet.

 Run 'make' or './build.sh' to compile sigil.
 It requires sbcl (or maybe some other Common Lisp but I haven't tried) to be installed, which you can grab from http://www.sbcl.org/platform-table.html, or